Strawberry And Rhubarb Jam (No Pectin)

 - Pour in the honey, lemon juice and add in the star anise.

-- Once the jam comes to a rapid boil, turn the heat to low and let it simmer for 2.5 hours.
+- Once the jam comes to a full boil, turn the heat to low and let it simmer for 2.5 hours.
 In the meantime, place a small saucer in the freezer.
 This will help test the jam is ready.

 - To test the jam has set correctly, take the saucer out of the freezer and drop a teaspoon of jam onto it.
 Let it sit for a minute then run your finger through the middle.
 If the jam stays separated, it's ready.
 If it rushed back to form a blob it needs to cook a little longer.
 Keep repeating this test until the jam remains separated on the cold saucer.